 PS command output:

-Disclaimer: Use shell2http tool with caution inside trusted network.
-Your server can easily be compromised f you didn’t take the necessary precautions.
+Disclaimer: Use shell2http tool with caution inside your trusted network only.
+Your server can easily be compromised if you didn’t take the necessary precautions.

 That’s all for now.
 Hope this helps.
 I will be soon here with another useful guide.
-Stay happy!
+Stay tuned!

 Thanks for stopping by!

 - Subscribe to our Email Newsletter : Sign Up Now